Measuring Human Adaptation to AI in Decision Making: Application to Evaluate Changes after AlphaGo: Applications of our measure

-\paragraph{Insights from the pattern of Human-AI gap} Using our measure of Human-AI gap, we were able to observe the pattern of human decision quality over the course of a match.
-One possible insight from this observation may be that room for improvement is greatest in the middle stage of the match, because the middle is where Human-AI gap is the greatest.
+\paragraph{Insights from the pattern of the \textit{Human-AI Gap}} Using our measure of the \textit{Human-AI Gap}, we are able to observe the pattern of human decision quality over the course of a match.
+One possible insight from this observation may be that room for improvement is greatest in the middle stage of the match, because the middle is where the \textit{Human-AI Gap} is the greatest.
 Human players may find that studying moves in the middle stage may improve their game more than studying moves in the early or late stage of the match.
-Thus, our measure of Human-AI gap can be used to coach human players on what to study.
-Another possible insight may be that trying to improve human decision making in the middle stage of the match may be futile.
-Although this contradicts the first insight, it could just as well be true.
+Thus, our measure of the \textit{Human-AI Gap} can be used to coach human players on what to study.
+Another possible insight may be that trying to improve human decision making in the middle stage of the match is futile.
 Human experts may have concluded that improving their middle-stage game is very difficult as compared with improving the early-stage game.
-That is, although human experts have managed to improve their early-stage game (the red, solid line shifting down to the blue, dashed line for Moves 1-50 in Figure \ref{fig:human_ai_gap_across_moves}), perhaps they could not quite improve their middle-stage game despite much effort (the blue, dashed line overlaps the red, solid line for Moves 51-140 in Figure \ref{fig:human_ai_gap_across_moves}).
-Improving the middle-stage game may be nearly impossible, perhaps due to intractable complexity and lack of similarity from one match to another, both of which may prevent discovery or learning of any new, general principles.
+That is, although human experts have managed to improve their early-stage game (the red, solid line shifting down to the blue, dashed line for Moves 1-50 in Figure \ref{fig:human_ai_gap_across_moves}), perhaps they could not improve their middle-stage game despite much effort (the blue, dashed line overlaps the red, solid line for Moves 51-140 in Figure \ref{fig:human_ai_gap_across_moves}).
+Improving the middle-stage game may be very hard, perhaps due to intractable complexity and lack of similarity from one match to another, both of which may prevent discovery or learning of any new principles.
 If so, human experts may instead double down and focus their effort even more on improving their early- or late-stage game.
-Whichever insight may reflect the reality, our measure could be useful in suggesting how human experts' effort should be allocated.
+Whichever insight may reflect reality, our measure could be useful in suggesting how human experts' effort should be allocated.